 You may discover that there’s another program with the same name as yours in Bend, Oregon, and one with a very similar name in Houston, Texas.
 There’s nothing you can do about it..
 But, it’s good to be aware of that, because if reminds you just how important it is to make your location obvious.
-Even though I’m pretty web savvy, I’ve had times where I searched for something in Bellevue or Kirkland online, found a site and spent quite a while reading before I discovered the business was in Bellevue, Nebraska or Kirkland, Illinois.
+Even though I’m pretty web savvy, I’ve had times where I searched for something in Bellevue or Kirkland online, found a site and spent quite a while reading before I discovered the business was in Bellevue, Nebraska or Kirkland, Illinois, and not in Washington State as I assumed.
 Or when I searched for the name of a restaurant and found one with that name that after I read the menu, I discovered that restaurant turned out to be in Cleveland.
-So, make sure location is obvious.
+So, make sure your location is obvious on your site.

 Other LOCAL places with similar names:

 This one is a little trickier.
 You can decide if it’s a big issue or not.
 If it is, and you’re just starting up, you could choose another name.
 Or, on your website, make very clear who you are so hopefully if people go to your site, they’ll be able to tell the difference between you.

 Sometimes you have really bad luck.
 Like when you discover your preschool shares a name with a sex shop somewhere or something else truly unfortunate like that.
 Sounds unlikely, but lots of businesses around the world have run into this problem…

 You have to decide how concerning it is, and whether you want to change names.
 Or, just live with it, knowing that if anyone goes to your site, they’ll clearly be able to tell the difference between the businesses.